logan-han/deye-force-discharger/README.md

 **Why this matters:** During consecutive bad weather days, solar panels will not generate enough power to recharge the battery.
 By skipping discharge before bad weather, the battery retains enough charge to cover household needs without importing from the grid.

 **How it works:**
-- Fetches 7-day weather forecast from OpenWeatherMap
+- Fetches 7-day weather forecast from Open-Meteo (free, no API key required)
+- Gets solar production forecasts from forecast.solar for accurate predictions
 - Analyses conditions: rain, thunderstorms, drizzle, snow, high cloud cover (>70%)
 - If bad weather is expected for X consecutive days (configurable, default 2), discharge is skipped
 - Displayed in the web UI with forecast cards showing good/bad days

 ## Solar Output Estimates

-When you configure your solar system capacity, the application displays estimated daily solar output for each forecast day.
+When you configure your solar system details, the application displays estimated daily solar output for each forecast day.
 This helps you plan your energy usage and understand when discharge might be beneficial.

 **How it works:**
-- Enter your inverter capacity (or panel capacity if known)
+- Enter your panel capacity (kWp), tilt angle, and direction
-- The system calculates expected output based on weather conditions
+- The system fetches accurate predictions from [forecast.solar](https://forecast.solar) API
+- Falls back to weather-based estimation if forecast.solar is unavailable
-- Estimates account for cloud cover, precipitation probability, and weather type
+- Estimates account for your specific location, panel configuration, and weather conditions
 - Displayed alongside the weather forecast cards

 ## Requirements